 This is a great way to explore everywhere in the city that you’ve longed to visit with fewer people around, and saving a good amount of money on attraction and sightseeing costs.

-Some of the museums and sites that I recommend are:
+Some of the sites and museums in Athens that I recommend are: